 Phonics at Petham

-In EYFS children are taught to recognise the 44 sounds in the English language which we put together to form words.
+In EYFS children are introduced to Phase 2 and Phase 3 phonemes.
+Our children are taught to recognise the 44 sounds in the English language which we put together to form words.
 Some are represented by one letter, like 't', and some by two or more, like 'ck' in duck and 'igh’ as in light.
-We refer to these as diagraphs.
+We refer to these as diagraphs and trigraphs.
 Once they have mastered the initial sounds the children are encouraged to match them to letters, then blend these sounds together from left to right to make a word.
 Finally, they use their knowledge of the sounds and blending skills to support their spelling.
 The children learn to read a list of age appropriate ‘tricky’ words, words which cannot be sounded out using their phonics e.g ‘the’.

 Key Stage 1

-In Key Stage 1 the children revise the 44 sounds and begin to blend smaller sounds.
+In Key Stage 1 the children revise the 44 sounds and learn alternative graphemes, for example 'ay' as in play and 'ou' as in cloud.
 Towards the end of Key Stage 1 and moving in to Key Stage 2, we teach the children important ‘spelling rules’.
 This enables children to make the shift from writing phonetically to spelling words accurately.

 Year 1 Phonics Screening Check